Unidata/netcdf-c/man4/netcdf-install.md

   [[\<](#Source "Previous section in reading order")]   [[\>](#Linker-Flags "Next section in reading order")]       [[\<\<](#Building-on-Unix "Beginning of this chapter or previous chapter")]   [[Up](#Top "Up section")]   [[\>\>](#Building-on-Windows "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ----------------------------------------------------- ------------------------------------------------------- --- ----------------------------------------------------------------------------- --------------------------- ----------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-4. Using NetCDF on Unix Systems {.chapter}
+4. Using NetCDF on Unix Systems
 ===============================

 To use netCDF you must link to the netCDF library, and, if using the